BustamanteFlocer/BustamanteFlocer/README.md

 # Hi there, I'm Flocer 👋

-- 💛 I'm a Computer Science student
+- ⚡ I'm a Computer Science student
 - 🌱 I’m currently learning Javascript, React, Wordpress, etc
 - 👯 I’m looking to collaborate with other developers to gain more knowledge and experience
 - 🥅 2022 Goals: Work on building my portfolio
-- ⚡ Fun fact: I love to paint

 ### Languages and Tools: